-Part A - Your Council

-Section A1:- An Overview of Newcastle-under-Lyme Borough
+Part A - Your Council Section A1:- An Overview of Newcastle-under-Lyme Borough Council

-Council

-In this Sec etion:-

-1. Council
+- 1. Council

-2. Cabinet
+- 2. Cabinet

-3. The Relationship Between Council and Cabinet
+- 3. The Relationship Between Council and Cabinet

-4. Local Authority Functions and Powers
+- 4. Local Authority Functions and Powers

-5. Distribution and Delegation of Functions and Powers
+- 5. Distribution and Delegation of Functions and Powers

+- Council Functions

-Council Functions Council Committees and Officers
+- Council Committees and Officers

-Cabinet Functions (known in law as Executive Functions)
+- Cabinet Functions (known in law as Executive Functions)

-6. Scrutiny
+- 6. Scrutiny

-7. Officers
+- 7. Officers

-BOROUGH COUNCIL